-The common requirements in a Combined Honors program are the same as for other Honors programs (refer to §42.5).
+The common requirements in a Combined Honors program are the same as for other Honors programs (refer to \$42.5).

-A Combined Honors degree in Religious Studies and another discipline requires a minimum of \star 36 (at the junior and senior levels) in Religious Studies courses and a minimum of \star 36 in the other discipline.
+A Combined Honors degree in Religious Studies and another discipline requires a minimum of \star 36 (at the junior and senior levels) in approved RELIG or cross-listed courses and a minimum of \star 36 in the other discipline.
 Requirements in Religious Studies follow:

-- (1) ★30 in Religious Studies courses, of which at least ★6 must be in each of the following: Western religions, Eastern religions, thematic studies.
-These ★30 must normally include ★3 at the 400-level in methodology. - (2) RELIG 499 (★6) Honors Essay is normally required.
+- (1) ★30 in approved RELIG and cross-listed courses, of which at least ★6 must be in each of the following: Western traditions, Eastern traditions, thematic studies.
+These ★30 must include RELIG 200 (★3) and RELIG 475 (★3). - (2) RELIG 499 (★6) Honors Essay is normally required.
 Students who select the Honors Essay course must complete the language requirement as specified in §43.25.1.
-The Honors Essay may be replaced with ★6 at the 400-level or above in Religious Studies courses if the student will be completing an Honors Essay in the other discipline, or, with special permission, a Combined Honors Essay may also be allowed in lieu of RELIG 499 [see §42.5(7)].
+The Honors Essay may be replaced with ★6 at the 400-level or above in RELIG and approved cross-listed courses if the student will be completing an Honors Essay in the other discipline, or, with special permission, a Combined Honors Essay may also be allowed in lieu of RELIG 499 [see §42.5(7)].
 Consult the Honors Advisor for further details.